davidahlstroem/forge-webui-cloud/README.md

 ## ⚙️ Automatic Setup Script

-Place your setup script at `/workspace/setup.sh` and it runs automatically after all services start.
+Place your setup script at `/workspace/setup.sh` and it runs after all services start.

 **Example `/workspace/setup.sh`:**
 ```bash